Creative Arts

 Art and Design

-Practical skills sit at the heart of our curriculum, where core component knowledge in the mediums of drawing, painting, 3D, printing, photography and textiles is sequentially built upon.
-When pupils progress onto KS4, they will have mastered a range of tools, techniques and processes, motivating them to continue their journey as young artists.
-Opportunities to discover and work with contemporary and historical artists are offered with trips to galleries such as The Tate in Liverpool, HOME in Manchester and The Lowry in Salford.
+Opportunities to discover the work of contemporary and historical artists are offered with trips to galleries such as The City Art Gallery, The Whitworth, HOME in the heart of the city of Manchester and The Lowry in Salford.
 These enrichment opportunities not only broaden an understanding of Art and the world we live in but also how Art can bring communities together, offer different perspectives and cement cultural and spiritual understanding.

 Graphics